awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

-# Service\-Linked Roles for Amazon ECS<a name="using-service-linked-roles"></a>
+# Service\-Linked Role for Amazon ECS<a name="using-service-linked-roles"></a>

-Amazon Elastic Container Service uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
-A service\-linked role is a unique type of IAM role that is linked directly to Amazon ECS\.
-Service\-linked roles are predefined by Amazon ECS and include all the permissions that the service requires to call other AWS services on your behalf\.
+Amazon Elastic Container Service uses a service\-linked role for the permissions it requires to call other AWS services on your behalf\.
+For more information, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-A service\-linked role makes setting up Amazon ECS easier because you don’t have to manually add the necessary permissions\.
-Amazon ECS defines the permissions of its service\-linked roles, and unless defined otherwise, only Amazon ECS can assume its roles\.
-The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

-You can delete the roles only after first deleting their related resources\.
-This protects your Amazon ECS resources because you can't inadvertently remove permission to access the resources\.

-For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
-Choose a **Yes** with a link to view the service\-linked role documentation for that service\.
+Prior to the introduction of a service\-linked role for Amazon ECS, you were required to create an IAM role for your Amazon ECS services which granted Amazon ECS the permission it needed\.
+This role is no longer required, however it is available if needed\.
+For more information, see [](ecs-legacy-iam-roles.md)\.

-## Service\-Linked Role Permissions for Amazon ECS<a name="service-linked-role-permissions"></a>
+## Permissions Granted by the Service\-Linked Role<a name="service-linked-role-permissions"></a>

-Amazon ECS uses the service\-linked role named **AWSServiceRoleForECS** – Role to enable Amazon ECS to manage your cluster\.\.
+Amazon ECS uses the service\-linked role named **AWSServiceRoleForECS** to enable Amazon ECS to call AWS APIs on your behalf\.

-The AWSServiceRoleForECS service\-linked role trusts the following services to assume the role:
+The **AWSServiceRoleForECS** service\-linked role trusts the `ecs.amazonaws.com` service principal to assume the role\.
-+ `ecs.amazonaws.com`

-The role permissions policy allows Amazon ECS to complete the following actions on the specified resources:
+The role permissions policy allows Amazon ECS to complete the following actions on resources\.

 ```
 {